A regular question on the Etsy forums is whether one should enclose a printed receipt when sending out the items you sell online.

 I usually typed in the customers details and printed them out when needed.
 I also keep some ready printed “blank” ones to fill in with a pen if I had printer problems (my printer has its moments).

-Now (2018) I tend to print my receipts directly from Etsy.
+Then I swapped to printing my receipts directly from Etsy.
 They have now added far more of the shops’ own branding to the receipts than they once did.
-Below is a picture of my current receipts, with my shop banner at the top.
+Below is a picture of these receipts, with my shop banner at the top.

 For a lot more information on branding your craft selling business, check out the Branding for Craft Sellers (listen to the podcast or read the transcript).